LukasHromadnik/FEL-UI-SZZ/SMU/03-concept_learning.md

 The agent learns online (not necessarily efficiently) any $\mathcal{H}$ such that $|\mathcal{H}| \leq poly(n)$.

-It cannot learnn online unconstrained conjunctions or disjunctions.
+It cannot learn online unconstrained conjunctions or disjunctions.

 ## Version Space